ShadowfeindX/bitmap-encryptor/README.md

 ###Safe!
 In order to start the encryption process, you must first input your own cryptokey and the name of the file you wish to encrypt.
 This prevents you from accidentally encrypting the wrong image!
-Batch encrypting/decrypting is also not currently implemented for the same reasons, however, you can encrypt images back to back.
-The program doesn't exit until you tell it to.

 ###Super Cool!
 Not only does the Cryptomatic allow you to protect whatever images you may have, but it does so without any lossy features, like compression,